I-am-abdulazeez/stunk/README.md

   return <p>Double: {double}</p>;
 };
 ```

 [👉 See full explanation in docs](https://stunk.vercel.app/useDerive.html)

 ## React via useComputed

+Hook that derives a computed value from one or more Chunks.
+It automatically re-evaluates whenever any of its dependencies change, ensuring efficient and reactive updates.

 ```typescript
 import { chunk } from "stunk";